IngmarBitter/defenders/md/Salvation/Baptism.md

 !!!
     9 You, however, are not in the flesh but in the Spirit, if indeed the Spirit of God lives in you.
 Now if any man does not have the Spirit of Christ, he does not belong to Him. <sub>-MEV</sub>

-Having the Holy Spirit means we belong the Christ which means we are regenerated, saved Christians who are no longer condemned.
+Having the Holy Spirit means we belong to Christ which means we are regenerated, saved Christians who are no longer condemned.

 <!-- #### John 3:18 Condemnation yes/no => belief yes/no